UK Unmarried & Common-Law Partner Visas

 Other requirements include:

-• Living Together: The cohabitation requirement states that you must have been living together ‘akin to a marriage or civil partnership’ for a qualifying period of at least two years before the visa application.
+- Living Together: The cohabitation requirement states that you must have been living together ‘akin to a marriage or civil partnership’ for a qualifying period of at least two years before the visa application.
 You’ll need to provide joint leases, utility bills, bank statements, and similar documentation as evidence of cohabitation.
+Permanent residents can also sponsor their common-law partners if they meet the cohabitation requirement.

-• Adequate Maintenance Funds: The British partner must have a certain income threshold to show they can support the applicant without recourse to public funds.
+- Adequate Maintenance Funds: The British partner must have a certain income threshold to show they can support the applicant without recourse to public funds.
 As of 2023, the financial requirement is a minimum gross annual income of £18,600.
 However, this figure can increase if you have dependent children on the application.
+The British partner must also commit to providing financial support for the applicant.

 The Application Process Explained